Shasmita/Metamask_Clone/README.md

-# fake_metamask
+# Metamask_Clone

-Created a mock version of Metamask Android app using Flutter for educational purpose.
+Created a clone version of Metamask Android app using Flutter and Firebase for educational purpose.
 It includes Home screen(Slider window), Login/Sign-up page